-- After grass has reached 1 inch in height, remove newspaper.
-Lightly water in the morning and evening to keep soil moist and young shoots from dying of dehydration.
-Avoid over-watering as this will cause mold to develop.
+- After the grass has reached 1 inch in height, remove the newspaper.
+Lightly water in the morning and evening to keep the soil moist and young shoots from dying of dehydration.
+Avoid over-watering, as this may cause mold to develop.

-When wheatgrass has reached 6 inches tall (in about 10 days), it’s harvest time!
+When wheatgrass has reached 6 inches tall (in about ten days), it’s harvest time!

-- For a continuous supply, use two growing trays and plant them 10 days apart.
+- For a continuous supply, use two growing trays and plant them ten days apart.

-Place growing tray in a room that has a ceiling fan or on a covered porch with a blowing breeze will also help prevent mold growth.
+Place the growing tray in a room that has a ceiling fan or on a covered porch with a blowing breeze that will also help prevent mold growth.

 - Wheatgrass is made up of 70% chlorophyll.

 - Chlorophyll is used as a blood purifier, aids, circulation, digestion, detoxification, used to fight cancer, and plenty more.